-It is important to run the NanoConfig program directly from the NANO3.
-Do not copy the NanoConfig program to another location as the settings and declarations will not be written properly to the NANO3.
+It is important to run the NanoConfig program directly from the NANO.
+Do not copy the NanoConfig program to another location as the settings and declarations will not be written properly to the NANO.

-The version of the program is written in the lower left corner of the NanoConfig window.
+The version of the program is displayed in the lower left corner of the NanoConfig window.
 When requesting support from LXNAV or reporting a bug, please always include the version of the program in your email.

-All NANO3 configuration variables are stored in the SYSTEM folder of the NANO3 in a file named "system.ini".
+All NANO configuration variables are stored in the SYSTEM folder of the NANO in a file named "system.ini".
 It is strongly recommended that you do not modify this file yourself.
-If you need more information about the "system.ini" file please contact us.
+If you need more information about the "system.ini" file, please contact us.

-8.2.1 Using the Nanoconfig program
+8.2.1 Using the NanoConfig Program